S3 method for class 'mfrm_fit'

 Optional grouping for

 type = "wright"to overlay per-group person-density curves (DIF / DFF screening view).
 Either a column name (looked up first ingroup_datawhen supplied through..., then infit$prep$data) or a vector aligned withfit$facets$person.
-Ignored for othertypevalues.
+Ignored for othertypevalues and forwright_style = "facets_style", whose person column is a single FACETS-style star frequency.
 To pass the source data alongside, useplot(fit, type = "wright", group = "MyCol", group_data = <df>).- diagnostics

 Optional output from

 diagnose_mfrm().
-When supplied, pathway plot data reuse it forfit_measures,fit_status, andcurve_fit_statusinstead of recomputing diagnostics.- include_fit_measures
+When supplied, Wright-map standard errors and precision metadata reuse matching rows fromdiagnostics$measureswithout replacing fitted coordinates, while pathway plot data reusefit_measures,fit_status, andcurve_fit_statusinstead of recomputing diagnostics.- include_fit_measures

 If